 When you head out to work, you have the right to expect to be kept safe from an electric shock accident while you’re doing your job.
 Every work environment has different risks but the reality is, no workplace can function in the 21st century without electricity.
 It’s clear, then, that electrical accidents can lead to electric shock accident claims against employers.

 Electricity is a necessity – the vital juice fuelling the vast majority of services and equipment in the business environment.
 Without electricity, few businesses could function.
 However, where there is electricity there is the risk of sustaining an electric shock injury.
 Those injured as a result of shock through no fault of their own can being electric shock injury claims.

 Higher voltages and working outdoors with electrical equipment – such as construction workers using power tools – increases the risk of an electric shock accident.
-Even at a low voltage, you can sustain electrical injuries for which you should be able to claim compensation.
+Even at a low voltage, you can sustain electrical shock injuries for which you should be able to claim electric shock injury compensation.

 Electric shocks can be caused by voltages as low as 50v if the voltage is applied between two parts of the body.
 Usually, shocks happen where a bare extremity, such as a finger or arm, accidentally touches an electric current which then causes an electrical current to pass through the body, blocking the signals between the brain and the muscles.

-Electric shocks can interrupt or even stop the heart beating, prevent breathing and cause muscles to go into spasm.
+Electric shocks can interrupt normal heart beating, prevent breathing, and cause muscle spasms and even cause cardiac arrest.
 In some cases, the electric shock can in fact cause ‘secondary’ injuries.
 For example, the shock can cause the individual to fall from a height and sustain further injuries, such as broken bones and concussion.

 If the shock is caused by a high voltage, injuries can be serious and life-changing.
 It can cause deep tissue burns, significant nerve damage, paralysis and even brain damage.
 Tragically, electric shocks can cause serious personal injury or even a fatal injury for some electric shock victims.

 Your solicitor will need to demonstrate that your employer owed you a duty of care and that they breached that duty, causing your injuries.
 In the case of such a serious incident as electrocution at work, it is normally a straightforward process of collecting the evidence to prove negligence – and securing an admission of liability on the part of the employer.

-And when you do make a claim against your employer, they may come back and argue you were partly to blame for your injuries (or may even deny responsibility completely).
+And when you do make an injury claim against your employer, they may come back and argue you were partly to blame for your injuries (or may even deny responsibility completely).
 However, it is then the employer’s responsibility to prove you were to blame, even if it was a mild electric shock.

-There are cases where the employee can be treated partially to blame, for example, you may have been reckless by touching a live wire – even though the employer should have ensured live wires had been made safe before you arrived on shift.
-In such a scenario, if you are found partly to blame (this is known as ‘contributory negligence’) your employer would probably not have to pay you the full amount of compensation.
-In that case, the full amount of compensation would be reduced by a proportionate amount to reflect your responsibility for the incident.
+There are cases where the employee can be treated partially to blame, for example, you may have been reckless by using faulty equipment or touching a live wire – even though the employer should have ensured live wires had been made safe before you arrived on shift.
+In such a scenario, if you are found partly to blame (this is known as ‘contributory negligence’) your employer would probably not have to pay you the maximum compensation.
+In that case, how much compensation you receive would be reduced by a proportionate amount to reflect your responsibility for the electric shock accident.

-So if you have suffered an electric shock but think you were partly to blame for your injuries, it is important to raise this with your solicitor as early as you can.
-It should not stop you making a claim but it could reduce the amount of compensation you receive.
+So if you have suffered an electric shock but think you were partly to blame for your injuries, it is important to raise this with your personal injury solicitor as early as you can.
+It should not stop you making a claim but it could reduce the amount of electric shock injury compensation you receive.

-There are a number of different ways in which a worker can suffer an electric shock at work, whether an office worker, construction workers or working in a factory – prompting electric shock claims.
+There are a number of different ways in which workers can suffer an electric shock at work, whether an office worker, construction workers or working in a factory – prompting electric shock claims.
 The most common electrical health hazards in the workplace arise out of a failure to ensure safe systems at work and include:

 Accidents may be caused by incorrect use of equipment because of poor training, lack of user handbooks, failure to supervise or through carelessness.
-These scenarios can lead to people inadvertently coming into contact with electrical energy sources causing potential injury.
+These scenarios can lead to people inadvertently coming into electrical energy sources causing potential electric shock injury.

 If the surrounding environment is unsafe, water or other liquids or sparks from other equipment of wiring can come into contact with electrical currents causing electric shock injuries.

-Even lower voltage batteries can get hot quickly and are likely to explode if they are shorted out, causing burns.
-Sadly, higher voltages can cause severe electrocution and serious injuries, and sometimes even death.
+Even lower voltage batteries can get hot quickly and likely to explode if they are shorted out, causing burns.
+Sadly, higher voltages can cause severe electrocution and serious injuries and sometimes, even death.

-Unlike many other types of injuries, more people could be injured after the first victim has been hurt by an electric shock.
-This is because if someone goes to help the first victim who has sustained an electric shock, they could become a second victim.
+Unlike many other types of injuries, more people could be injured after the first victim has had an injury sustained following an electric shock.
+This is because if someone goes to help the first victim who has suffered an electric shock, they could become a secondary victim.

 Thermal burns are caused by contact with a hot surface, though they can also result from electrical explosions in factories.
 Electricity-related burns can also result from touching live objects or exposed wires; and from electrical equipment that has been allowed to become extremely hot through overload or poor maintenance.
 It is possible to sustain burns from the surfaces of some electrical equipment that is operated and being used normally.

-So any worker who has sustained electrical burn injuries should make enquiries as soon as they are able to about making an injury compensation claim.
+So any worker who has sustained electrical burn injuries should make enquiries as soon as they are able to about making a personal injury compensation claim.

 For example, employers must ensure electrically powered equipment is properly maintained on a regular basis to ensure it remains safe to use and to minimise any risk of electric shock injuries.